Hamza bin Laden: Death of his father

 Interrogation of the surviving wives of Osama bin Laden by Pakistani intelligence after the raid on the Abbottabad compound revealed Hamza was the only person missing among those thought to be there.
 He was not among those killed or injured.
 The raid conducted by the SEAL team was thorough: infrared technology, as well as ground troops, remained confident nobody inside the compound had escaped.
 There were no hidden exit tunnels from the compound.

 In a letter confiscated in the raid, written by Osama bin Laden and addressed to his "Chief of Staff" Atiyah Abd al-Rahman, bin Laden mentions his desire for his son Hamza to be educated in Qatar as a religious scholar so that he could "refute the wrong and the suspicions raised around Jihad."
 The same letter confirmed that Hamza was not present in Abbottabad at the time of the raid.
 Letters from the compound also were alleged to show that Osama was apparently grooming his son to be his heir, following the death of Hamza's older brother Saad bin Laden in a 2009 US drone strike.
-However, this is completely refuted by Professor Nelly Lahoud in her careful analysis of the letters, in which it is shown that neither Osama bin Laden, nor his lieutenant Atiyah, nor even Hamza's mother Khairiah thought that Hamza was suitable for leadership nor for fighting, and they felt that he had been psychologically harmed by his long imprisonment in his adolescence in Iran.
-Being disappointed in his sons, by the time of his death Osama bin Laden was relying rather on his wives Khairiah and Siham and his daughters Maryam and Sumayyah, four women.
+Nelly Lahoud argues that the letters show that neither Osama bin Laden, nor his lieutenant Atiyah, nor even Hamza's mother Khairiah thought that Hamza was suitable for leadership nor for fighting, and they felt that he had been psychologically harmed by his long imprisonment in his adolescence in Iran.
+Being disappointed in his sons, by the time of his death Osama bin Laden was relying rather on his wives Khairiah and Siham and his daughters Maryam and Sumayyah.